States scramble as US abortion laws change

 WHEN WILL THE LANDSCAPE SHIFT AGAIN?

 Though it had not yet been signed by the governor, a ban approved by West Virginia lawmakers Wednesday had already prompted the state’s only abortion clinic to close, pushing potentially more patients to neighboring Ohio.
-Arizona’s ban is scheduled to kick in Sept.
-24, with legal cases and legislative action expected to continue to change the status of abortion access of some states.
+Arizona’s ban is scheduled to kick on Sept.
+24, with legal cases and legislative action expected to continue to change the status of abortion access in some states.

 Then, on Nov.
 8, abortion-related measures will be on ballots in at least five states.
 In California, Michigan and Vermont, voters will be asked to protect the right to abortion.
 In Kentucky, the question is whether to amend the state constitution to declare that it does not include the right to abortion.
 And Montana voters will decide on a measure to require medical care for infants born alive after an attempted abortion.